Saleen S7: Exterior

 The body of the car, made entirely from carbon fiber, incorporates the use of scoops, spoilers, and other aerodynamic features to create Split Channel airflow throughout the car.
 At 160 mph, the car creates its own weight in downforce.

 Interior

 Leather appears throughout the cabin, with aluminum accents.
 The S7 comes with a set of custom-fit luggage.
 Because of the car's mid-engine layout, it has two trunks at the front and rear.
 Other features include an LCD monitor, rear-view camera, quick-release steering wheel and a 240 mph speedometer.
 The cabin is of an asymmetrical layout, and comes with fixed seats, with the driver's seat positioned toward the center to improve both the driver's visibility and center the driver's weight in the vehicle.

 Chassis

-The chassis uses a space frame-derived design consisting of 4130 lightweight steel and aluminium honeycomb composite reinforcing panels.
+The chassis uses a space frame design consisting of 4130 lightweight steel and aluminium honeycomb composite reinforcing panels.
 It is divided into bolt-fastened sub-assemblies to allow for rapid access to critical subsystems.
 This design contributes to the car's light overall weight of 2865 lb.